After 'Howdy Modi,' Trump and India's PM could sign trade deal

 Trump has demanded better terms of trade from most of the top commercial partners of the United States, and blames previous deals for the loss of millions of U.S. manufacturing jobs.

 U.S.-India trade relations have been fraught.
-Trump has repeatedly complained about India’s high tariff rates, including a 50% tariff on Harley-Davidson (HOG.N) motorcycles.
+Trump has repeatedly complained about India’s high tariff rates, including a 50% tariff on Harley-Davidson motorcycles.

-The United States has also taken issue with India’s new investment rules on e-commerce that limit how companies like Amazon.com Inc (AMZN.O) and Walmart-backed Flipkart can do business in a rapidly growing online market set to touch $200 billion by 2027.
+The United States has also taken issue with India’s new investment rules on e-commerce that limit how companies like Amazon.com Inc and Walmart-backed Flipkart can do business in a rapidly growing online market set to touch $200 billion by 2027.

 “We’ve been talking to the Americans, we have engaged them for many months now,” Indian Foreign Minister Subrahmanyam Jaishankar said at a news conference this week.
 “My expectation is that some of the sharper edges, they would be addressed in some forms in the not too distant future.”